Hawaiian Pulled Pork Skillet Nachos with Pineapple Guacamole is a delicious weeknight crock pot recipe that's full of craveable flavor!

 Nacho time.

-Layer half the chips in the bottom of a 12″ oven-proof skillet, then layer on half the BBQ-sauced pulled pork (remember, we didn’t use ALL the pork – just 2 cups of it!)
+Layer half the chips into the bottom of a 12″ oven-proof skillet, then layer on half the BBQ-sauced pulled pork (remember, we didn’t use ALL the pork – just 2 cups of it!)

 Hawaiian-Pulled-Pork-Skillet-Nachos-with-Pineapple-Guacamole-iowagirleats.com-09_mini

 Next layer on half of 4oz shredded mozzarella cheese, 1/2 cup pineapple tidbits, and 1/2 small chopped red onion.
-Repeat the layers with the remaining ingredient (ooo yeah – double decker, baby!) then pop the skillet into the oven for 7-10 minutes.
+Repeat the layers with the remaining ingredient then pop the skillet into the oven for 7-10 minutes.

-By the way, if you don’t have an oven-proof skillet you could just use a baking sheet.
+By the way, if you don’t have an oven-proof skillet you can use a half sheet pan.

 Hawaiian-Pulled-Pork-Skillet-Nachos-with-Pineapple-Guacamole-iowagirleats.com-10_mini

-Pull the nachos when the cheese has melted then serve with extra BBQ sauce and homemade Pineapple Guacamole (I die – recipe below!) for dipping!
+Pull the nachos when the cheese has melted then serve with extra BBQ sauce and homemade Pineapple Guacamole (you’ll faint – recipe below!) for dipping!

 Hawaiian-Pulled-Pork-Skillet-Nachos-with-Pineapple-Guacamole-iowagirleats.com-12_mini

-Gluten-free Hawaiian Pulled Pork Skillet Nachos with Pineapple Guacamole is a delicious weeknight crock pot recipe!
+Hawaiian Pulled Pork Skillet Nachos with Pineapple Guacamole is a delicious weeknight crock pot recipe that's full of craveable flavor!

 Ingredients

-• 3-4lb pork butt, trimmed of large pieces of fat then cut in big hunks
+• 3-4 lb pork butt, also called pork shoulder, trimmed of excess fat then cut in big hunks

 • garlic salt